wuwenbin2/fuel-plugin-onos/README.md

         fpb --build fuel-plugin-onos/

-4. The onos rpm will be build in the folder of fuel-plugin-onos.
+4. The onos rpm will be built in the folder of fuel-plugin-onos.

 5. Install the onos plugin:

         fuel plugins --install onos-[x.x.x].rpm

-6. Check if the plugin was installed successfully:
+6. Check if you successfully install the plugin:

         fuel plugins